maorsaadon/OOP_Ex1/README.md

 This class is the Observer in this design template.
 This class actualize the functions of the Member, and we also have function to getData().
-ConcreteMember contains String that update every time the GroupAdmin notify about a change.
+ConcreteMember contains String that update every time the GroupAdmin notify about a change in other word its a copy (copy sallow) of the UndoableStringBuilder

 #### Usage